fcarella/flutter_docker_image/README.md

-Of course.
-Integrating VS Code is the best way to elevate this setup from a simple build environment to a full-featured Integrated Development Environment (IDE).
+Excellent idea.
+Explaining *why* Hot Reload works in this specific setup is crucial for students to understand the power of containerization and networking.

-Here is the updated `README.md`.
-It now includes a dedicated section on how to configure and use VS Code with the "Dev Containers" extension for a seamless, professional development workflow.
+Here is the updated `README.md` with a new, dedicated section explaining Hot Reload and Hot Restart.

 ---